khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

   - IP addresses
   - Lambda functions based on the content of the request.
 - Ideal for advanced load balancing of HTTP and HTTPS traffic, Application Load Balancer provides advanced request routing targeted at delivery of modern application architectures, including microservices and container-based applications.
+#### ALB_SNI
+- You can host multiple TLS secured applications, each with its own TLS certificate, behind a single load balancer.
+To use SNI, all you need to do is bind multiple certificates to the same secure listener on your load balancer.
+ALB will automatically choose the optimal TLS certificate for each client.

+- ALB’s smart certificate selection goes beyond SNI.
+In addition to containing a list of valid domain names, certificates also describe the type of key exchange and cryptography that the server supports, as well as the signature algorithm (SHA2, SHA1, MD5) used to sign the certificate.

+- With SNI support AWS makes it easy to use more than one certificate with the same ALB.
+The most common reason you might want to use multiple certificates is to handle different domains with the same load balancer.
+It’s always been possible to use wildcard and subject-alternate-name (SAN) certificates with ALB, but these come with limitations.
+Wildcard certificates only work for related subdomains that match a simple pattern and while SAN certificates can support many different domains, the same certificate authority has to authenticate each one.
+That means you have to reauthenticate and reprovision your certificate every time you add a new domain.
 #### ALB_Security_Group_Vs_Health_Check
 - An Application Load Balancer periodically sends requests to its registered targets to test their status.
 These tests are called health checks.